rust-lang/book/src/ch17-00-async-await.md

 much more granular level than the operating system does, we can spot lots of opportunities for concurrency that the operating system cannot see.

-For example, if we are building a tool to manage file downloads, we should be able to write our program in such a way that starting one download does not lock up the UI, and users should be able to start multiple downloads at the same time.
+For example, if we’re building a tool to manage file downloads, we should be able to write our program in such a way that starting one download does not lock up the UI, and users should be able to start multiple downloads at the same time.
 Many operating system APIs for interacting with the network are